Reinforz/twitter-oauth2-blog/README.md

 app.get("/oauth/twitter", twitterOauth);
 app.listen(SERVER_PORT, () => console.log(`Server listening on port ${SERVER_PORT}`))
 ```
-Its done now!
-Let's see what happens when we click the Twitter button in our client and authorize the app there.
+It is done now!
+Let's see what happens when we click the Twitter button on our client and authorize the app there.

 <img src='https://raw.githubusercontent.com/Reinforz/twitter-oauth2-blog/main/images/9.png'>

 We see our Twitter username in there instead of the Twitter button now, which shows that the `me` query is being executed successfully.
 As a result, we now have a working user authentication system, via Twitter OAuth 2.0, in our minimal full-stack web application.

 ## Conclusion
 Thanks for reading!
-[This](https://github.com/Reinforz/twitter-oauth2-blog) is the Github repository with all the codes.
+[This](https://github.com/Reinforz/twitter-oauth2-blog) is the GitHub repository with all the codes.
 Find more fun things you can do with the Twitter API [here](https://developer.twitter.com/en/docs/api-reference-index).
 Another example implementation of authentication via Twitter OAuth 2.0 can be found [here](https://github.com/imoxto/imodit).